adamBaumgartner5/blink/README.md

 <h2>New Project Notes </h2>

+- For `Azure Sphere: Generate New Project` use  with `Blink` because `HL Core Blank` is  missing hardware

 - Be sure .gitignore from `Azure Sphere: Generate New Project` has been removed.
 The /out/ folder holds important information

 - `git init` in the folder created by VS Code works great.
 No need for additional folder layer

 <h2>Workarounds</h2>

 - Error of GPIO in use (etc) was fixed by by running `azsphere device recover` (probably a better way -> but works for now)